Now That's What I Call Music!: Australia

 Now 08 was the last of this series however a second series took over this time with seasons instead of volumes for example Now Winter 2005, Now Spring 2005.
 Now Summer 2014 was the last in the second series, on the third series the season was dropped and instead the year and volume is used for example Now 2014 Vol.1, Now 2019 Vol.1 was the last in the series.

 Other notes about the series

 In 2006 the Now Summer 2007 was the first double disc edition in the Australian series.
 In 1994, four albums were released, all with the title Now That's What I Call Music - 100% then Dance, Ballad, Rap or Alternate.

 New Zealand

-Now That's What I Call Music! has released 61 physical albums since 1997, the latest one released July 2020 and further albums were released on streaming platforms only.
-The series is compiled in co-ordination with New Zealand's top record companies.
-The series is one of the highest selling compilations in New Zealand music history (RIANZ) with multi-platinum album sales.
-Prior to this, there was an unrelated Now That's What I Call Music Series by Warner Bros.
-Records which only released three albums from 1992 to 1993.
+Now That's What I Call Music! has released over 60 physical albums in New Zealand since 1997.
+Compiled in partnership with the country's top record companies, this compilation series stands as one of the best-selling in New Zealand music history (RIANZ), achieving multi-platinum sales.
+An unrelated, Now That's What I Call Music! series by Warner Bros.
+Records released only three albums between 1992 and 1993.

+The final physical album in the main series was released on July 3, 2020.
+Subsequent albums have continued on streaming platforms such as Spotify.

+Other non-series that has been released was Now That's What I Call Music NZ, and a holiday-themed album, Now That's What I Call Christmas, was released on November 16, 2023.

+As of 2024, the latest release is Now That's What I Call Music!
+63, published on July 6, 2021.